pixiesky/devdocs/guides/v2.0/test/integration/integration_test_setup.md

 {%endhighlight%}

 If this constant is set to `enabled`, the integration test framework will clean the test database and re-install Magento on every test run.

-That way any new modules will be automatically picked up, and any cruft that might have been left over from previous test runs will be removed.
+That way, any new modules will be automatically picked up, and any leftovers from previous test runs are removed.
 It also causes the test framework to flush the test Magento configuration, the cache and the code generation before executing any tests.

 The downside of setting `TEST_CLEANUP` to `enabled` is that the re-installation of Magento takes time (the exact time depends on the host you are using to run the integration tests and the Magento version.)
 During the development of new integration tests, where only a subset of the tests is executed repeatedly, that overhead of setting up a fresh execution environment for each run quickly becomes a burden.

-In that case the `TEST_CLEANUP` constant can be set to `disabled`.
+In that case. the `TEST_CLEANUP` constant can be set to `disabled`.
 The test execution will start much quicker, but as a consequence the developer has to flush the cache and the database when needed manually.

 The integration test framework creates the temporary test files beneath the directory
 `dev/tests/integration/tmp/sandbox-*` (followed by a long hash ID).